-3.7.1.
-Beginning with the 2022-23 fiscal School Year, July 1, 2022-June 30, 2023), TLG shall prepare a proposed annual budget for the Academy (the "Academy Budget") for each fiscal School Year, subject to the approval of the Academy Board acting in its fiduciary capacity.
-For purposes of this Agreement, the "Fiscal School Year" shall mean the time period from July 1 through June 30 of each year.
-The projected Academy Budget shall include, but not be limited to, the financial details relating to the Educational

-Services and Administrative Services and the Educational Program to be provided by TLG pursuant to this Agreement.
+- 3.7.1.
+Beginning with respect to the 2020-21 School Year, the preparation of a proposed annual budget (the "Academy Budget") for each School Year, subject to the reasonable approval of the Board acting in its fiduciary capacity.
+For purposes of this Agreement, the term "School Year" shall have the meaning as provided in the application for the Public School Academy Contract submitted to and approved by the Authorizer.
+The projected Academy Budget will include, but not be limited to, the financial details relating to the Educational Services and Administrative Services to be provided pursuant to this Agreement. - 3.7.2.

-3.7.2.
 TLG shall deliver a draft of the Academy Budget for each School Year to the Board not less than forty-five (45) days prior to the date on which the Academy Budget for any School Year must be submitted to Authorizer and/or any State governmental agency.
 The Board shall review the Academy Budget within ten (10) business days following the receipt thereof (the "Budget Review Period") which review may include an independent evaluation of the Academy Budget by such accountants, attorneys, and other financial advisors that the Board deems necessary or desirable.
 The Board shall deliver any comments or objections to the Academy Budget prior to the expiration of the Budget Review Period.
-Within five (5) business days following the expiration of the Budget Review Period, the President of the Detroit Public Safety Academy and the Chief Financial Officer of TLG shall reconcile any comments or objections made by the Board during the Budget Review Period.
-TLG and Detroit Public Safety Academy shall agree to a final Academy Budget for each such year not later than two (2) business days prior to the date on which the Academy Budget must be submitted to the Authorizer and/or any other State governmental agency.

-3.7.3.
-Working in cooperation with the Academy Board, during the Academy's fiscal School Year, TLG shall prepare from time to time for Academy Board approval, modifications or amendments to the Academy Budget which may be necessitated by changes in projections or circumstances or the occurrence of unexpected events, which impact projected revenue and/or expense items contained in the approved Academy Budget.
+Within five (5) business days following the expiration of the Budget Review Period, the President of the Academy for Business and Technology and the Chief Financial Officer of TLG shall reconcile any comments or objections made by the Board during the Budget Review Period.
+TLG and Academy for Business and Technology shall agree to a final Academy Budget for each such year not later than two (2) business days prior to the date on which the Academy Budget must be submitted to the Authorizer and/or any other State governmental agency. - 3.7.3.
+Working in cooperation with the Board, TLG shall prepare, for Board approval, modifications or amendments to the Academy Budget which may be necessitated by changes in projections or circumstances or the occurrence of unexpected events, which impact projected revenue and/or expense items contained in the approved Academy Budget.